-The accomplishments by using machine learning in the field of computer vision and speech recognition have enforced the scientists and researchers to exploit these techniques in music information.
-Music analysis, discovery, and recommendations are the key areas need to be further investigated.
-The digital audio signals, processing, and modeling an efficient machine learning system, are the main issues in focus.
+The accomplishments by using machine learning in the field of computer vision and speech recognition have enforced scientists and researchers to exploit these techniques in music information.
+Music analysis, discovery, and recommendations are the key areas that need to be further investigated.
+The digital audio signals, processing, and modeling of an efficient machine learning system are the main issues in focus.

 Music Features for Composition Models and Algorithms